ReneBri/MaxSchwarzReact-Section10-SideEffectReducersAndContext/README.txt

         Context is not optimised for high frequency changes.
 No input onChange, etc. Redux is apparently a solution for this!

         Context should not be used to replace all component communications and props.

+126. Learning the 'Rules of Hooks'
+    Formal definition for rules

+        1. You must only call React hooks in React component functions (or custom hooks).
+For example we cant declare state before/outside of out component declarations.
+Also, as another example, we cant declare state or a useEffect or whatever hook inside of a handler function.
+We can set the state, but we CANNOT call a hook inside of one.

+        2. You must only call react hooks at the top level of a function.
+Don't call them in nested functions and dont call them in any block statements.
+Black statements are groups of code between {}, for example after an if() statement.

+        Bonus rule on useEffect: Always add everything you use inside of a useEffect as a dependency, unless there is a really good reason not to do that.
+And dont add browser APIs/global APIs.

+128. Diving into 'Forward Refs'